seshadrilab/tutorials/flow_analysis/README.md

 # Installation

+This pipeline should be completed in R and RStudio.
 The following R packages are required for this tutorial:
 * [here](https://cran.r-project.org/package=here) (not necessary but makes file referencing easier)
 * [CytoML](https://bioconductor.org/packages/CytoML/)
 * [flowCore](https://bioconductor.org/packages/flowCore/)